-After a few weeks of searching and coming up empty handed though I knew I was going to have to find a way to make what I had envisioned in my head come to fruition in real life.
+After a few weeks of searching and coming up empty-handed, she found these vintage handkerchiefs and encouraged me to find a way to make the vintage monogrammed pillows I had envisioned in my head, in real life.

-But there was one stumbling block I had to get over first…
+But there was one stumbling block, I can’t really sew or embroider.

-I mean, I can sew enough to make a pillow cover or a set of curtains because you literally only need straight lines for those, but I can’t sew on a button or stitch up a rip in a pair of pants or add a zipper to a dress or a sew on a patch to a jacket or anything advanced like that.
+But I can’t sew on a button or stitch up a rip in a pair of pants or add a zipper to a dress or anything advanced like that.

 Vintage Monogrammed No Sew Pillow Supplies:

 (Amazon affiliate links have been provided for your convenience.
 As an Amazon and Impact Media Associate, I earn from qualifying purchases.
 Any sales made through such links will support us with a small commission at no extra cost to you.
 You can read our full disclosure policy here)